osisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/install-agent.md

 uid: install-agent
 ---

-# PI to OCS Agent
+# Install the PI to OCS Agent

 When you install the PI to OCS Agent, make sure to do the following: